Skip to content

 Where Civita fits

 This guide is general information as of 2026, not tax or legal advice.
-US tax figures are inflation-indexed and change yearly, so verify the current numbers, and speak with us and a qualified cross-border tax adviser before acting.
+US tax figures are inflation-indexed and change yearly, so verify the current numbers with a qualified cross-border tax adviser before acting.

 Questions